Chaparral High School (Temecula, California): Demographics

 According to U.S. News & World Report, 66% of Chaparral's student body are minorities, with 30% of the student body coming from economically disadvantaged households, as determined by student eligibility for California's reduced-price meal program.

 Athletics

 The school's construction included an Olympic-sized pool, to be shared with Temecula Valley High.
 Puma athletic teams compete in the Southwestern League.
-The football team won a CIF championship in 2009.
+The varsity football team won a CIF-SS championship against Vista Murrieta High School in 2009.
+The girl's varsity water polo team were crowned CIF-SS Division 5 Champions after their win against Troy High School in 2024.

 Performing arts

-CHS fields two competitive show choirs, the mixed-gender "Platinum FX" and the all-female "Dynamics".
+Chaparral High School fields two competitive show choirs, the mixed-gender "Platinum FX" and the all-female "Dynamics".
 The school also has an all-male group, "Forte".
 The program also hosts an annual competition.